envis10n/wst-bridge/README.md

 # WST-Bridge

+![Mudlet using WST-Bridge] (/images/mudlet_wst-bridge.png)

 A bridge for `ws-telnet` servers to be accessed via a local TCP proxy.

-This allows a regular telnet client to interface with a server running WST (`ws-telnet` Telnet over WebSockets).
+This allows a regular telnet client / MUD client to interface with a server running WST (`ws-telnet` Telnet over WebSockets).

+Currently known working MUD clients: Mudlet

 ## Config